binaricorn/mfadt-majorstudio-1/Assignments/Brainstorm-Domains/README.md

 ---

 #### Social Collaboration
-1. I am studying the psychological motivations of social collaboraion,
+1. I am studying the psychological motivations of social collaboration,

 :point_right:because I want to find out what kinds of factors will lead people to cooperate with each other

-:point_right:in order to incorporate these factors when designing some collabotaion-based systems.
+:point_right:in order to incorporate these factors when designing some social collaboration-based systems.

 #### Interactive Installations
 2. I am trying to learn the secrets of success of some interactive installations,

-:point_right:because I want to know the functionality and mechanism of the interaction
+:point_right:because I want to know about the functionality of those installations and mechanism of the interaction

 :point_right:in order to make my installations more intuitive and useful.

 #### Game Design
 3. I am working on the characteristics of good game design,

-:point_right:because I want to know how different factors function in game, like the background story, the rule, the characters etc.
+:point_right:because I want to know how different factors perform in a game, like the background story, the rule, the characters etc.

 :point_right:in order to use those techniques to make my game more engaging and interesting.